anucreative/email-kindle-guardian/README.md

 # Email Kindle Guardian
-This is a simple python programme to download they day's *.mobi copy of the Guardian from mythic-beasts.com (Mark did most of the work: http://mythic-beasts.com/~mark/random/guardian-for-kindle/) and send it to a Kindle email address over email.
+This is a simple node programme to download they day's *.mobi copy of the Guardian from mythic-beasts.com (Mark did most of the work: http://mythic-beasts.com/~mark/random/guardian-for-kindle/) and send it to a Kindle email address over email.

-Built and tested with python 2.7.
+Built and tested with node 0.8.

-Automate it as a daily cron job to send you a copy of the paper each morning.
-I have mine to send to run at 08:00.
+It's run as a node-cron job to send you a copy of the paper each morning.
+I have mine to send to run at 05:00.

 ## Set up
 Requires python Mailer which can be found at http://pypi.python.org/pypi/mailer